syntaxsemantixs/Horiseon-code-refactor/README.md

 # Horiseon-code-refactor
-Refactoring the Horiseon website to make more accesible Testing branch
+Refactoring the Horiseon website to make more accesible.